This article applies to: ✔️ .NET Core 2.x SDK and later versions

 Prints out a short help for the command.

-Includes the source files in the NuGet package.
+Includes the debug symbols NuGet packages in addition to the regular NuGet packages in the output directory.
 The sources files are included in the

 Doesn't build the project before packing.
 It also implicitly sets the